 I’ve heard something about a “One Bite” Rule.
 What does that mean, and why does it matter?

-Under Virginia’s “One Bite” Rule, you will have difficulty recovering for dog bite injuries if the dog that attacked you is not known to have previously injured a person or companion animal.
-That means that if you’re a dog’s first victim, you may lose no matter how devastating your injuries.
+Under Virginia’s purported “One Bite” Rule, you may have difficulty recovering for dog bite injuries if the dog that attacked you is not known to have previously injured a person or companion animal.
+That means that if you’re a dog’s first victim, the insurance company may argue that you should lose no matter how devastating your injuries.

 Why?
 It’s reasoned that an owner can’t be negligent in their handling of a dog without knowledge of prior attacks because they have no “notice” of the dog’s propensity for danger.

 If the One Bite Rule appears to bar you from recovery, you should still seek out attorney advice to see if there are other avenues in your case.
-And keep reading here!
+In our view, this rule is not as clear as insurance companies would lead you to believe.
+So, keep reading here below and then give us a call.

 What if the dog that bit me never bit another person (or another dog) before?
 (A discussion of local ordinances).